Why AI token spend blows past budgets and how I would cap it with usage limits and metering

 Budget alerts are warning lights, not brakes.
 By the time a threshold trips, the request that caused it has already landed, and the spend is already on the ledger.

-The brief includes repeated budget raises and monitoring without restriction, which is a neat way to prove the point.
+The brief includes repeated budget raises and monitoring without restriction, which proves the point.
 Alerts help with visibility, but they do nothing to stop the next expensive call.

-Cost controls only work when routing and limits change the request path
+Cost control only works when routing and limits change the request path

 Cheaper model routing cuts spend without blocking every call